cujojs/wire/README.md

 ### 0.10.0

-* Support for creating and managing jQuery UI Widgets (much like the existing Dijit widget support).
+* Support for creating and managing [jQuery UI Widgets](docs/jquery.md#jquery-ui-widgets) (much like the existing Dijit widget support).
-* More compact syntax for including plugins.
+* More compact syntax for including plugins: just [include the module id](docs/plugins.md#using-plugins) as a string!
 * New [docs for using and creating](docs/plugins.md) wire plugins.
 * Many other [documentation](docs) additions and improvements.
 * New APIs available to plugins for monitoring the overall state of wiring, insert components into the current context, and more.